DRx3D/XSeen/README.md

 Three.js is used for all rendering and scene graph management jQuery is only used to assist in the AJAX download of files

+The XSeen license and copyrights do not apply to those files.
+They retain they copyright and license as originally released at the above URLs.

 XSeen runs as local files in Firefox.
 Other browsers may not allow local files to be loaded at run-time.
 It can run as a client in any server environment (Python SimpleServer, Node.js.
 Apache, etc.).